alexthissen/FunctionsWorkshop2018/docs/Lab4-Deploying.md

-# Lab 4 - Azure Functions in Visual Studio 2017
+# Lab 4 - Deploying Azure Functions

 In this lab you will learn how to deploy your Function App from your development machine to Azure.
 You are going to start by doing a manual deployment from the Command-Line Interface and progress to Visual Studio Team Services using a release pipeline.